oeloeloel/forked/app/story.md

 Download the Forked project from GitHub and move the files into your DragonRuby project.

 Copy/paste or drag the `Forked` folder into the `mygame/app` folder.
-Copy or drag the file `main.rb` into `mygame/app` and let it overwrite the existing file.
+Copy or drag the file `tick.rb` into `mygame/app` and let it overwrite the existing file.

 Now run DragonRuby: double-click on the DragonRuby executable (`dragonruby.exe` on windows, `dragonruby` on macOS or Linux).